 What are the benefits of a weighted blanket?

-Best Weighted Blanket Weight: When it comes to how much your blanket should weigh, industry guidelines suggest buying a blanket that weighs about 10 percent of you (or your loved one’s) body weight.
-For a little more on this, check out our handy guide below.
+2. Find the best weighted blanket weight for you.
+Industry guidelines suggest buying a weighted blanket that equates to roughly 10 percent of your body weight.
+For more on this, check out our handy guide below.

 Whether you're shopping for you, your child, or someone you love, you'll all be in good hands with one of the 11 weighted blanket options we scoured the internet to find.
 Keep scrolling for FIRST's picks for the best weighted blankets for a good night's sleep.